Sara Gelrud

 An interview with Everclear frontman Art Alexakis on the band’s resurgence among younger fans, his artistic influences from the Pixies to Pollock and Van Gogh, and plans for a new album in 2026.

-musicApril 2025
+MusicApril 2025

 Dirtbag Democracy: Wheatus lets the crowd call the shots